fortinet-solutions-cse/secured-AKS-refarch/docs/AKS-Private-secured.md

 ```shell
 ./Step2-PrivateAKS.sh
 ```
+This second part has been kept in a small script and readable commands so that you can check the differents steps and options by yourself more easily.

 This deploy a jumphost VM in the transit area for convenience.
 A AKS with the following options: